 Virtual Power Purchase Agreements Under CERC Regulation 14A: What Industrial Consumers Need to Know

-CERC Regulation 14A creates India’s first regulatory framework for Virtual PPAs — allowing industrial consumers to financially contract for renewable energy attributes without physical delivery, wheeling charges, or open access approval delays.
-It satisfies RCO compliance.
-It does not reduce CBAM embedded emissions.
-Understanding that distinction is the starting point for every VPPA decision.
+CERC Regulation 14A creates India's first regulatory framework for Virtual PPAs.
+It actively allows industrial consumers to financially contract for renewable energy attributes without requiring physical delivery, wheeling charges, or dealing with open access approval delays.
+While it satisfies RCO compliance, it crucially does not reduce CBAM embedded emissions.
+Grasping this distinction forms the starting point for every VPPA decision.

 Key Takeaways

-• A Virtual Power Purchase Agreement (VPPA) is a financial contract between an industrial consumer and a renewable energy generator in which the consumer pays a fixed price (the strike price) for the renewable energy attribute — the REC — while electricity physically flows to the grid, not to the consumer’s facility.
-The financial settlement is the difference between the strike price and the market price of electricity — the consumer pays the generator the strike price, the generator sells the physical electricity at the market price, and the net financial flow between them is the difference.
-The consumer receives RECs that can be used for RCO compliance.
+• A Virtual Power Purchase Agreement (VPPA) serves as a financial contract between an industrial consumer and a renewable energy generator.
+In this setup, the consumer pays a fixed price, known as the strike price, for the renewable energy attribute, which is the REC, while the physical electricity flows directly to the grid rather than to the consumer's facility.
+The financial settlement revolves around the difference between the strike price and the market price of electricity.
+The consumer pays the generator the strike price, the generator sells the physical electricity at the market price, and the net financial flow between them makes up the difference.
+Ultimately, the consumer receives RECs that can be used for RCO compliance.

-• CERC Regulation 14A, introduced in the March 2026 First Amendment, creates the legal framework for VPPAs in the Indian power market.
-Before this regulation, financial contracts for renewable energy attributes without physical delivery operated in a legal grey area in India — the regulatory framework for RECs existed, but the contract structure for a bilateral financial contract with settlement against market price had no explicit CERC recognition.
-Regulation 14A establishes VPPAs as a recognised instrument, defines the settlement mechanism, and allows VPPA-sourced RECs to be used for RCO compliance.
+• CERC Regulation 14A, introduced in the March 2026 First Amendment, creates the official legal framework for VPPAs in the Indian power market.
+Before this regulation, financial contracts for renewable energy attributes lacking physical delivery operated in a distinctly legal grey area across India.
+While the regulatory framework for RECs existed, the specific structure for a bilateral financial contract with settlement against market price had no explicit CERC recognition.
+Regulation 14A now establishes VPPAs as a officially recognised instrument, defines the settlement mechanism, and explicitly allows VPPA-sourced RECs to be used for RCO compliance.

-• The primary advantage of a VPPA over a physical open access PPA is geographic freedom.
-A physical open access PPA requires the renewable generator to be connected to the state grid serving the industrial consumer’s facility, and the consumer pays wheeling charges and CSS for using the distribution network.
-A VPPA has no geographic constraint — an aluminium smelter in Odisha can enter a VPPA with an offshore wind project under development in Tamil Nadu, a pumped hydro project in Himachal Pradesh, or a solar park in Rajasthan without any wheeling charge or state-specific open access approval.
-The consumer receives RECs from wherever the best-value generator is located.
+• The primary advantage of a VPPA over a traditional physical open access PPA is total geographic freedom.
+A physical open access PPA requires the renewable generator to be connected to the specific state grid serving the industrial consumer's facility, meaning the consumer pays wheeling charges and CSS for using the local distribution network.
+A VPPA removes these geographic constraints entirely.
+For example, an aluminium smelter in Odisha can enter a VPPA with an offshore wind project developing in Tamil Nadu, a pumped hydro project in Himachal Pradesh, or a solar park in Rajasthan without facing a single wheeling charge or requiring state-specific open access approval.
+The consumer receives valuable RECs from wherever the best-value generator happens to be located.

-• VPPAs satisfy RCO (Renewable Consumption Obligation) compliance.
-The VPPA-sourced RECs can be surrendered to BEE for RCO compliance in the same way as RECs purchased on IEX or PXIL.
-For industrial consumers that have significant RCO obligations and face high wheeling charges or CSS in their home state — Maharashtra or Tamil Nadu, for example — VPPAs may be a more cost-effective RCO compliance pathway than physical open access procurement in those states.
+• VPPAs fully satisfy RCO (Renewable Consumption Obligation) compliance.
+The VPPA-sourced RECs can be directly surrendered to BEE for RCO compliance in the exact same way as RECs purchased on the IEX or PXIL.
+For industrial consumers that carry significant RCO obligations and face steep wheeling charges or CSS in their home state, such as Maharashtra or Tamil Nadu, VPPAs may offer a vastly more cost-effective RCO compliance pathway than physical open access procurement in those states.

-• VPPAs do not reduce CBAM embedded emissions.
-This is the most important limitation that industrial consumers considering VPPA as a CBAM strategy must understand.
-CBAM’s Scope 2 embedded emission calculation uses the actual emission factor of the electricity physically consumed at the facility — not the carbon attribute of electricity contracted financially.
-A Maharashtra aluminium smelter that enters a VPPA with a Rajasthan solar project receives RECs for RCO compliance but continues to consume coal-grid electricity at the MSEDCL coal GEF — and that coal GEF is what determines its CBAM Scope 2 embedded emissions.
-VPPAs are RCO compliance tools.
-They are not CBAM embedded emission reduction tools.
-Only physical renewable electricity consumption at the facility changes the CBAM position.
+• Crucially, VPPAs do not reduce CBAM embedded emissions.
+This stands as the absolute most important limitation that industrial consumers considering a VPPA as part of a CBAM strategy must understand.
+CBAM's Scope 2 embedded emission calculation strictly uses the actual emission factor of the electricity physically consumed at the facility rather than the carbon attribute of electricity contracted financially.
+A Maharashtra aluminium smelter that enters a VPPA with a Rajasthan solar project receives RECs for RCO compliance but continues to consume standard coal-grid electricity at the MSEDCL coal GEF.
+That specific coal GEF ultimately determines its CBAM Scope 2 embedded emissions.
+VPPAs are excellent RCO compliance tools, but they are not CBAM embedded emission reduction tools.
+Only actual physical renewable electricity consumption at the facility actively changes the CBAM position.

-• VPPAs are financially structured instruments with significant market risk for the industrial consumer if the spot electricity price falls substantially below the strike price for sustained periods.
-Unlike physical PPAs where the consumer receives actual electricity at the contracted tariff, the VPPA consumer’s financial outcome depends on the difference between the strike price and the market clearing price.
-In a period of abundant renewable generation and low spot prices — which is the expected direction of India’s power market — the consumer’s VPPA net payment could exceed a physical PPA’s cost.
-Risk management around this price exposure requires careful contract design including price floor provisions and volume flexibility clauses.
+• VPPAs are sophisticated, financially structured instruments that carry significant market risk for the industrial consumer if the spot electricity price falls substantially below the strike price for sustained periods.
+Unlike physical PPAs where the consumer receives actual electricity at a locked contracted tariff, the VPPA consumer's financial outcome depends entirely on the difference between the strike price and the market clearing price.
+In a period of abundant renewable generation and low spot prices, which is the widely expected direction of India's power market, the consumer's net VPPA payment could easily exceed the cost of a physical PPA.
+Risk management around this price exposure requires highly careful contract design, including firm price floor provisions and robust volume flexibility clauses.

-14ACERC First Amendment Regulation — March 2026 · establishes VPPA as recognised Indian power market instrument
+14ACERC First Amendment Regulation in March 2026, establishing VPPA as a fully recognised Indian power market instrument

-No wheelingZero cross-subsidy surcharge or wheeling charges in a VPPA — generator sells to grid, consumer pays financially
+No wheelingZero cross-subsidy surcharge or wheeling charges applied in a VPPA, as the generator sells to the grid while the consumer pays financially

-RCO ✓VPPA-sourced RECs satisfy Renewable Consumption Obligation — same compliance value as IEX-purchased RECs
+RCO ✓VPPA-sourced RECs satisfy the Renewable Consumption Obligation, holding the same compliance value as IEX-purchased RECs

-CBAM ✗VPPA does not reduce CBAM Scope 2 embedded emissions — only physical RE consumption at facility does
+CBAM ✗A VPPA does not reduce CBAM Scope 2 embedded emissions, as only physical RE consumption at the facility counts

-India’s renewable energy procurement landscape before March 2026 had a structural gap.
-Physical open access PPAs — where a generator delivers electricity through the state distribution network to an industrial consumer’s plant — were legally well-established under the Electricity Act 2003 and Green Energy Open Access Rules 2022.
-Procurement on IEX and PXIL through REC purchases was well-established as the compliance-without-physical-delivery alternative.
-But the intermediate structure that is standard in many global markets — a financial contract for renewable energy attributes between generator and consumer, settled against a market reference price, without physical delivery — had no explicit regulatory framework in India.
-CERC Regulation 14A fills that gap.
+India's renewable energy procurement landscape before March 2026 possessed a glaring structural gap.
+Physical open access PPAs, where a generator delivers electricity through the state distribution network directly to an industrial consumer's plant, were legally well-established under the Electricity Act 2003 and the subsequent Green Energy Open Access Rules 2022.
+Likewise, procurement on the IEX and PXIL through REC purchases stood well-established as the standard compliance-without-physical-delivery alternative.
+However, the intermediate structure that is standard across many global markets, namely a financial contract for renewable energy attributes between a generator and consumer settled against a market reference price without physical delivery, lacked any explicit regulatory framework in India.
+CERC Regulation 14A finally fills that gap.

-The global precedent for VPPAs is the US corporate renewable energy market, where technology companies like Google, Microsoft, and Amazon have procured hundreds of gigawatts of renewable capacity through financial contracts that enabled large-scale renewable development without the requirement for physical delivery to data centres distributed across multiple states.
-The financial settlement mechanism — strike price minus market price, with the generator selling physical electricity to the spot market and receiving the strike-to-market-differential settlement from the corporate buyer — allowed both parties to achieve their objectives without the geographic and infrastructure constraints of physical delivery.
-Regulation 14A brings this structure to India’s industrial market.
+The global precedent for VPPAs is the massive US corporate renewable energy market, where technology giants like Google, Microsoft, and Amazon have procured hundreds of gigawatts of renewable capacity through flexible financial contracts.
+These contracts enabled large-scale renewable development without the strict requirement for physical delivery to data centres distributed across multiple states.
+The financial settlement mechanism, calculated as the strike price minus the market price, allowed the generator to sell physical electricity to the spot market while receiving the differential settlement from the corporate buyer.
+This structure allowed both parties to seamlessly achieve their objectives without facing the geographic and infrastructure constraints of physical delivery.
+Regulation 14A now brings this exact structure to India's burgeoning industrial market.

 How a VPPA works under Regulation 14A: the mechanics

-Under CERC Regulation 14A, a VPPA is structured as a bilateral financial contract between a renewable energy generator (the seller) and an industrial consumer or any eligible buyer (the buyer).
-The contract specifies a strike price in Rs per MWh and a contracted volume in MWh per period (typically monthly or annual).
-The generator physically delivers its electricity to the state grid or power exchange and receives the market clearing price.
-Separately, the financial settlement between generator and buyer occurs:
+Under CERC Regulation 14A, a VPPA is formally structured as a bilateral financial contract between a renewable energy generator (the seller) and an industrial consumer or any eligible buyer (the buyer).
+The contract carefully specifies a firm strike price in Rs per MWh and a contracted volume in MWh per period, which is typically monthly or annual.
+The generator physically delivers its electricity to the state grid or power exchange and receives the current market clearing price.
+Separately, the financial settlement between the generator and the buyer occurs as follows.

-When the market clearing price is below the strike price, the buyer pays the generator the difference per MWh of contracted volume — ensuring the generator receives the strike price it needs for project bankability.
-When the market clearing price exceeds the strike price, the generator pays the buyer the difference — sharing the upside of high market prices with the buyer.
-In periods where the two prices are equal, no settlement payment is made.
-The generator issues RECs for each MWh of contracted renewable generation into the buyer’s registry account, which the buyer can surrender for RCO compliance.
+When the market clearing price sits below the strike price, the buyer pays the generator the difference per MWh of contracted volume, ensuring the generator safely receives the strike price it desperately needs for project bankability.
+Conversely, when the market clearing price exceeds the strike price, the generator pays the buyer the difference, thereby sharing the upside of high market prices directly with the buyer.
+In periods where the two prices are perfectly equal, no settlement payment is made at all.
+Throughout, the generator issues RECs for each MWh of contracted renewable generation directly into the buyer's registry account, which the buyer can subsequently surrender for RCO compliance.

 FeaturePhysical Open Access PPAVPPA (Reg 14A)REC Purchase on IEX

-Physical electricity deliveryYes — to facilityNo — to gridNo
+Physical electricity deliveryYes, to the facilityNo, sent to the gridNo

-Wheeling charges / CSSYes — state-determinedNo — not applicableNo
+Wheeling charges / CSSYes, determined by the stateNo, not applicableNo

-Geographic constraintMust be in deliverable state/gridNone — any generator in IndiaNone
+Geographic constraintMust be in a deliverable state/gridNone, works with any generator in IndiaNone

-CCTS Scope 2 GEI reductionYes — actual GEF reductionPartial — depends on BEE treatment of VPPA RECs in GEI calculationPartial — REC use may be credited in RCO but not direct GEI
+CCTS Scope 2 GEI reductionYes, reflecting actual GEF reductionPartial, depending on BEE treatment of VPPA RECs in GEI calculationPartial, REC use may be credited in RCO but not direct GEI

-Who VPPA is designed for — and who should still use physical PPAs.
-VPPAs make most sense for industrial consumers in high-CSS states (Maharashtra, Tamil Nadu) where physical open access economics are unfavourable, for consumers whose facilities have physical constraints on electricity procurement that prevent open access metering, and for consumers whose primary driver is RCO compliance rather than CBAM Scope 2 reduction.
-Physical open access PPAs remain the better choice for consumers in low-CSS states (Odisha, Rajasthan, Gujarat) where the landed cost is already competitive, and — critically — for any consumer with significant CBAM exposure (aluminium smelters, steel plants) where physical RE consumption at the facility is required to reduce the CBAM-relevant Scope 2 embedded emission intensity.
-The VPPA is an RCO tool.
-The physical PPA is both an RCO tool and a CBAM tool.
-The choice depends on what the consumer is trying to achieve.
+VPPAs make the most sense for industrial consumers located in high-CSS states, like Maharashtra and Tamil Nadu, where physical open access economics look unfavourable.
+They also serve consumers whose facilities face physical constraints on electricity procurement that actively prevent open access metering, and those whose primary driver is RCO compliance rather than reducing CBAM Scope 2 emissions.
+Conversely, physical open access PPAs remain the far better choice for consumers in low-CSS states, like Odisha, Rajasthan, or Gujarat, where the landed cost is already competitive.
+Critically, physical PPAs are essential for any consumer facing significant CBAM exposure, such as aluminium smelters and steel plants, where physical RE consumption at the facility is absolutely required to reduce the CBAM-relevant Scope 2 embedded emission intensity.
+Ultimately, the VPPA acts primarily as an RCO tool.
+The physical PPA serves as both an RCO tool and a CBAM tool.
+The correct choice depends entirely on what the consumer is actively trying to achieve.

 Frequently Asked Questions